 What do you say we have another guitar review?!
 I love reading guitar reviews from people like Simon, it makes it so much easier when I’m buying a new guitar.
 This time we are going to take a peek at a custom build that I commissioned from Ghost Machine Guitars, here in Texas.
-After checking out Ghost Machine earlier in 2015, we started going over some ideas for a bit of a departure from the guitars I usually buy.
+After checking out Ghost Machine earlier in 2015, we started going over some ideas for a bit of a departure from the common types of guitar I usually buy.
 OK, you got me… since my other guitars have been production models that anyone can buy, how hard is it to do something different?
 Lemme tell ya, maybe more than some people expect.
 Ghost Machine was there along every step of the way to guide the ideas down the road and make sure nothing went down the rabbit hole.

 The basics were simple.
 A solid body double-hum super strat with a 25.5″ scale neck and reverse strat-style head.
 One of the early Ghost Machine prototypes caught my eyes, as an unpainted body with a natural oil finish.
 Going with that approach, I was able to pick the actual lumber from a selection of sapele.
 Sapele is an African redwood, very similar to African Mahogany, being as much as 24% harder than the mahogany and a weight that can be the same to as much as 20% heavier.

 There was no doubt that the neck would be maple, but options for the fingerboard were between maple and a West African Gabon ebony.
 Also still in a raw lumber form, that was some good looking ebony.
 And maybe I’m deranged, but I went with the maple… basing the decision on looking for something different than an ebony and mahogany-ish combination.
 Other simple basics included a German-made Floyd Rose 1984 model bridge with titanium saddles and a titanium nut made here in the USA by TiSonix.
 Other greeblies include titanium mounting studs/inserts and a titanium trem claw, also made by TiSonix.